ReinV/SCOPE/README.md

 # Workflow
 ![Workflow scheme](workflow_scheme.png)

-# Using extern model to predict aqueous solubility
+# Using external models to predict polarity and aqueous solubility
 Not shown in this workflow is the making of the ChEBI2logP and ChEBI2logS files in the 'files' folder.
-These properties can be acquired by uploading the smiles of new chemicals (in the 'new_smiles.txt' files) on the [ochem.eu site](https://ochem.eu), and select the 'ALogPS3.0' model that predicts these properties.
+These properties can be acquired by uploading the SMILEs of new chemicals (in the 'new_smiles.txt' files) on the [ochem.eu site](https://ochem.eu), and select the 'ALogPS3.0' model that predicts these properties.
 After applying the model, only select 'properties' to show in the output .csv file.
 The 'predictions_to_file.py' script connects the predictions to the correct ChEBI identifier and writes these in .tsv files.

 # What's in the Toolbox